Kpearson72/etl-project-team4/README.md

 To address data integrity we;

-- Organized our data sets using and ERD Diagram from [Quick Database Diagrams](https://www.quickdatabasediagrams.com/) website
+- Organized our data sets using an ERD Diagram from [Quick Database Diagrams](https://www.quickdatabasediagrams.com/) website
   ![ERD](ERD/ERD_Covid_vs_Happiness.png)
 - Reviewed the files and transformed into data frames.
+Genarally, we performed the following for all tables:
 - Some countries were removed due to lack of data.
 - Country names were standardized to be consistent across all tables.
 - Replaced null values on the list of countries wiki where there was "no constitutionally-defined basis to current regime"